top of page

 NDIS Enforcement & Compliance: Navigating Intensifying Regulatory Action

-This session offers a comprehensive overview of the changes and their practical implications.
-Delegates will explore:
+This session offers a comprehensive overview of the changes and their practical implications

 Lunch